Protection From Abuse Orders

 How is the abuser notified of the protection order?

 Both the emergency and temporary PFA hearings are usually held without the abuser being present.
-However, the temporary order will have the notice to the abuser advising him/her of the date, time and place of the final order.
+However, the temporary order will have the notice to the abuser advising them of the date, time and place of the final order.
 The police or anyone 18 and over can serve the PFA petitions and orders.
 The server must sign your affidavit of service so that you can bring it to the final hearing to prove the abuser was served.

 What happens if the abuser violates the court order?

 If the abuser violates the PFA order, call the police to report the violation.
 You must then file an Indirect Criminal Contempt Complaint and a warrant may be issued for the abusers arrest.
 A contempt hearing will be scheduled before a Judge.
-If the Judge decides that the PFA order was violated, the abuser can be put in jail for up to 6 months and/or fined up to $1000, or the judge may issue such other order he/she may deem necessary.
+If the Judge decides that the PFA order was violated, the abuser can be put in jail for up to 6 months and/or fined up to $1000, or the judge may issue such other order they may deem necessary.

 If the abuser is sentenced to jail, make sure the prison knows how to contact you so that they can inform you before the abuser is released.